 - By holding language competitions in school, we provide students with many opportunities to practice both languages.

-- From Year 4 onwards, students participate in an annual overseas study trip which offers them more opportunities to improve their language skills and to take part in cultural-exchange programmes.
+- From Year 4 onwards, students participate in an annual overseas study trip, offering them more opportunities to improve their language skills and to take part in cultural-exchange programmes.

 - To improve students’ language skills, they are encouraged to take part in various inter-school competitions, including speech and writing competitions.